Emergence of nonclassical radiation in strongly laser-driven quantum systems

 Thus, in this system of equations, the nonlinear dependence on $q$ arises from the $q$-dependence of the oscillating dipole moment of an electron in state $\psi^{el} (x,\beta q,t)$.
 Consequently, the nonlinear terms in eq.~\ref{eq:dipole} can lead to the generation of non-classical states of light, even if the initial state is a coherent or a vacuum state.
 To demonstrate this, for visualization we expand the time-dependent dipole moment into a series

 where $f_{1}(t)\sim\cos \left( \Omega t\right)\cdot\dfrac{\partial \langle x\rangle_{\psi^{el}} }{\partial F}|_{F=F_{class}(t)}$ (and higher order terms correspondingly, see appendix).
-Figure \ref{fig:overview} provides an overview of the emergence of nonclassical light of a strongly driven H-atom model: clearly, constant, almost $q$-independent dipole moments generate harmonic radiation corresponding to an almost coherent state (panel A).
-With a slight linear $q$-dependence of the dipole moment, squeezed light states can be generated (panel B).
-Strikingly, for dipole moments with a nonlinear dependence on $q$ (in panel C, approximately a cubic dependence is displayed), nonclassical light can be generated, as can be seen from the pronounced negative regions of the corresponding Wigner function.
-Thus, the nonlinearity in $q$ of the oscillating dipole moment is a necessary (but not sufficient) condition for nonclassical light generation.
+Figure \ref{fig:overview} illustrates the central mechanism of the emergence of nonclassical light of a strongly driven Ca-atom model: clearly, constant, almost $q$-independent dipole moments generate harmonic radiation corresponding to an almost coherent state with high photon number (panel A).
+With a slight linear $q$-dependence of the dipole moment, squeezed light states with high photon number can be generated (panel B).
+Strikingly, for dipole moments with a nonlinear dependence on $q$ (\bl{in panel C, the dependence is approximated to within cubic terms}), nonclassical light can be generated, as can be seen from the pronounced negative regions of the corresponding Wigner function.
+Thus, the nonlinearity in $q$ of the oscillating dipole moment is a necessary (but not sufficient) condition for nonclassical light generation. \bl{We note that the choice of laser and system parameters takes the following conditions into account: (i) the total ionization for longer driving wavelengths is lower; (ii) in previous work on HHG in semiconductors \cite{Gonoskov_2024}, we found the nonclassical character of the emitted harmonics to increase for longer driving wavelengths; (iii) for longer driving wavelengths, several higher harmonics lie in the visible range, where highly accurate detectors are available; (iv) in agreement with the recent results from Ivanov and coworkers \cite{Ivanov}, we find that the nonclassical character of the emitted radiation is enhanced when hitting a resonance (excited electronic state of the matter).
+For the (model) systems considered here, these criteria can be met best by the parameters specified in the figure caption.}

 With the theoretical description established, we next analyze under which conditions in the field-driven electronic system a nonlinear dependence in $q$ of the dipole moment results.
 Similar to the work by Ivanov and coworkers \cite{Ivanov}, we find that light-matter entanglement, and thus, generation of nonclassical light of frequency $\Omega$, is favorable when this corresponds to resonant transitions in the system, i.e., $\Omega \approx \Delta E/\hbar$.
 Thereby, the population and phase of the ground and excited electronic states involved determine the characteristic nonclassical properties of the generated harmonics, as shown in Fig.~\ref{fig:Wigner-resonances}: the panels (a) show the resulting Wigner functions of the Ca model atom initially in the electronic ground state (a1) and being in a superposition state of an equally populated ground and excited electronic state (a2) ; panels (b1) and (b2) show the same for a diatomic model molecule with fixed internuclear distance.
 Ultimately, panels (c1, c2) display the corresponding Wigner function for the $\Omega=13$th harmonic generated from the laser-driven hydrogen atom, demonstrating nonclassical light in the UV region ($\lambda_{13}=171$ nm).
 As the output non-classical states strongly depend on the populations and phases of the ground/excited initial states in the system under consideration, this servers as an additional control determining the properties of the generated nonclassical light.